sisl/astra-rl/docs/tutorials/quick_start_evaluation.md

 DEVICE = "cuda" if torch.cuda.is_available() else "cpu"

-# Path to your pre-trained llama3 attacker model
+# Path to your attacker model checkpoint from training
-# Note: this ATTACKER_MODEL example points to a standard llama3 model as we don't know where your trained attacker checkpoint iS
-ATTACKER_MODEL = "meta-llama/Llama-3.1-8B"  # e.g., "/home/checkpoints/best"
+ATTACKER_MODEL = "/home/user/astra-rl/examples/checkpoints/best" # assuming tokenizer is in checkpoint (default save in training)
-ATTACKER_BASE_MODEL = "meta-llama/Llama-3.1-8B"  # assuming you used a llama3 model as the attacker during training
 TARGET_MODEL = "meta-llama/Llama-3.1-8B"  # can be any HF model
 ```